 The AASW Endorsed CPD logo is a trade mark of the Australian Association of Social Workers Ltd used under licence.
 The AASW is not responsible for the course content.

 Payment of the registration fee is online by credit card and a receipt/confirmation will be automatically emailed to you.
-Please bring your receipt to the seminar for proof of registration in case it is needed.
 An administration fee of $50 applies to all cancellations made more than one month before the event.
 Registration once paid cannot be cancelled one month or less before the event, regardless of personal circumstances.
 Registration can be transferred to another delegate only if STARTTS is informed of the name change.
 The concession price is for concession card holders only such as full-time students, pensioners and the unemployed.
 A photocopy or pdf of a valid concession card must be forwarded to the STARTTS training team upon registration.
-The STARTTS Training Team can be contacted at email@example.com or (02) 9646 6700.
+The STARTTS Training Team can be contacted at firstname.lastname@example.org or (02) 9646 6700.